Dry Ice Blasting for Freezer Frost

 Internal teams used poles/sticks to knock down frost.
 This took many hours, tied up staff, and never fully removed buildup—especially on the floor.

-Merritt Industrial’s Solution: Deploy industrial dry ice blasting machines to strip frost from trusses, air handlers, and structural steel—then apply a repeatable floor-removal workflow designed for sub-zero conditions.
+Deploy industrial dry ice blasting machines to strip frost from trusses, air handlers, and structural steel—then apply a repeatable floor-removal workflow designed for sub-zero conditions.

 Why Dry Ice Blasting Works in Freezers

-- No water added: Dry ice sublimates (solid CO₂ → gas), so there’s no meltwater to refreeze, no steam, and no slurry.
+Dry ice sublimates (solid CO₂ → gas), so there’s no meltwater to refreeze, no steam, and no slurry. - In-place cleaning:

-- In-place cleaning: By using dry ice as a projectile, we’re able to reach the trusses, hangers, and air units without teardown
+By using dry ice as a projectile, we’re able to reach the trusses, hangers, and air units without teardown - Fast & thorough:

-- Fast & thorough: The thermal shock of dry ice helps release bonded frost; high-velocity media and air pressure carries it away.
+The thermal shock of dry ice helps release bonded frost; high-velocity media and air pressure carries it away. - Cleaner floors, safer travel paths:

-- Cleaner floors, safer travel paths: Removing frost at the source (truss system) reduces re-accumulation on the floor making for smoother forklift traffic lanes.
+Removing frost at the source (truss system) reduces re-accumulation on the floor making for smoother forklift traffic lanes.

 Floor Removal: Built for 0°F and Below

 Cold storage floors are unforgiving.
 Typical equipment stalls or ices over; manual chopping is exhausting and slow.
 During our initial trials, Merritt Industrial engineered a systematic, repeatable workflow with specialty attachments and equipment to protect worker stamina.
-The result: predictable removal rates, cleaner surfaces, and less downtime.

 - Zero-degree optimized equipment (hoses, nozzles, and anti-freeze procedures)

-- Staged workflow to avoid re-freezing around work zones
+- Staged workflow to avoid re-freezing around work zones.

-- Remove the ‘snow’ from the trusses.
-Load the removed snow from the floor, transport outside of the freezer for media waste disposal.
+- Load the removed snow from the floor, transport it outside of the freezer for media waste disposal.

 - Third-shift crews to work when aisles are most available